nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-CHesse Inventory Management (ChIM) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Chesse Inventory Management (CHIM) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

-* Table of Contents
+* Table of Contentsser
 {:toc}

 --------------------------------------------------------------------------------------------------------------------